Onlinerocker/IK/README.md

 Gabriel Caldwell

 **Structure** \
-The assignments in my computer animation class required us to implement key features in an animation library.
-Said library can be found in 'libsrc/animation'.
-Addtionally, we would implement assignement specific code in the 'assignments' folder. \
+My Computer Animation course required us to develop key animation library features, and implement those features in applications.
+Application specific code can be found in assignments and library code can be found in libsrc/animation.

-\
+Project dependencies are located in 3rdparty.
+You shouldn't need to touch these.

 The code I developed for IK demos can be found in \
 *assignments/a9-ik/ALooker.cpp* \
 *libsrc/animation/AIKController-basecode.cpp*.